 Orunmila (Orula): The Great Fortune Teller of Ifa

 Who is Orunmila?

-The exact meaning of his name is not known, although there is a theory that believes that it is a contraction of the words Orun (Heaven), Ami o mi (Sign, omen, prophecy) and the (Appears as the sun); that is to say that in theory Orunmila means: The prophet of Heaven who appears as the Sun.
+The exact meaning of his name is not known, although there is a theory that believes that it is a contraction of the words Orun (Heaven), Ami o mi (Sign, omen, prophecy) and la (Appears like the sun); That is to say that in theory Orunmila means: "The prophet of Heaven who appears like the Sun."

 - Okunrin Kúkúrú Oke igeti: the man from the Igeti hill.

 - Alaquentu: the skilled doctor who founded and became king of the city Ipetu.